-Loss of alignment is assumed following the detection of N (provisional value: 3) consecutive multiframes each with at least one alignment bit error.
+Loss of alignment is assumed following the detection of three consecutive multiframes each with at least one alignment bit error.

 Following a loss of alignment the TA shall enter a recovery state, which is indicated at the X.21 interface by r = 1 and i = ON.
-In the transmitted frame, bit X, if used for the indication of the frame synchronizion to the far end, shall be set to OFF.
+In the transmitted frame, bit X shall be set to OFF.